Xilinx/Vitis_Libraries/vision/README.md

 ## Source Files Organization

-The Vitis development environment supports a variety of build flows (based on the target engine (either AI Engine or Programmable Logic) and source type):
+The Vitis development environment supports a variety of build flows (based on the target (either AI Engine or Programmable Logic) and source type):

 * **PL [HLS/RTL]**: Kernels targeting FPGA (PL), coded in C/C++/HDL for Vitis HLS.
 * **AIE**: Kernels targeting AI Engine programmed in C/C++ in accordance to AI Engine coding methodology.